 BASCOMB: And that’s another controversial point.
 This is the only incinerator landfill in Massachusetts where the state does not routinely sample groundwater as required by federal law.
 Pecci, of the Conservation Law Foundation, says Wheelabrator’s own graphs show that the bottom of the landfill is actually resting in water.

 PECCI: So, there’s no way to keep the contamination from entering the marsh because it’s in the water.
 By definition it’s going to spread through the water.

-BASCOMB: To find out why they aren’t testing the ground water as required by federal law I made many requests to speak to Wheelabrator Facilities, the Massachusetts governor’s office, and the Massachusetts DEP, Department of Environmental Protection.
+BASCOMB: To find out why they aren’t testing the ground water as the law requires I made many requests to speak to Wheelabrator Facilities, the Massachusetts governor’s office, and the Massachusetts DEP, Department of Environmental Protection.
 They all turned me down.
 The DEP suggested I talk to the Environmental Protection Agency region 1, which overseas Massachusetts.
 But the EPA referred me back to the MASS DEP.